 If you’re done school already and are missing some of these courses, there are tons of helpful resources where you could learn some of this content, both on YouTube.com and KhanAcademy.org.

-The Actuary Accelerator Community also offers Exam P video lessons and tons of other resources to help you kickstart your actuarial career!
+The Actuary Accelerator Community also offers Exam P group tutoring and tons of other resources to help you kickstart your actuarial career!